Bigg Boss (Hindi TV series) season 2

-Housemates Rahul Mahajan and Sambhavana Sheth returned to compete in Bigg Boss Halla Bol.
-They became the third and fourth housemates to be evicted, on Day 21 and 24 respectively.
-Mahahjan again returned as a challenger in Bigg Boss 14.

 Production

 The show is based on the Big Brother format developed by John de Mol.
 A number of contestants (known as "housemates") lived in a purpose-built house and were isolated from the rest of the world.
 Each week, housemates nominated two of their peers for eviction, and the housemates who received the most nominations would face a public vote.
 Of these, one would eventually leave, having been "evicted" from the House.
 However, there were exceptions to this process as dictated by Bigg Boss.
 In the final week, there were three housemates remaining, and the public voted for who they wanted to win.

 Tasks were set by Bigg Boss each week.
 The housemates were allowed to gamble on task outcomes and were rewarded with extra money to order more supplies if they won.